samanthashleyrose/Note-Taker/README.md

 2. Initiate the cloning process from the GitHub repository by selecting "Code."
 Copy the SSH link then execute the `git clone <paste SSH link>` command in your terminal/command-line.
 Next, open the cloned project in your preferred code editor.

 3. Verify the installation of npm, which usually comes bundled with Node.js.
-Execute the command `npm -v` in the intergrated terminal to confirm that you have the latest version downloaded.
+Execute the command `npm -v` in the integrated terminal to confirm that you have the latest version downloaded.
 If npm is not installed, run the command `npm i` before continuing.

 4. In addition run the command `npm install express`.
-For the Note Taker to function properly, you must have express listed as a dependecny in your package.json file.
+For the Note Taker to function properly, you must have express listed as a dependency in your package.json file.

 **Usage**